 The political and social context of data management has changed since the UK Renal Registry was established.
-In particular, there has been growing concern that the NHS should become more 'patient-centred'.
-In addition, the benefits of data collection for science and research are no longer assumed to be self-evident and need to be demonstrated outside the medical arena.
-Whenever patient identification is a necessary component of the research or data collection it has become important to obtain informed consent.
+In particular, there has been growing concern that the NHS should become more 'patient centred'.
+In addition, the benefits of data collection for science and research are no longer assumed to be self-evident but need to be demonstrated outside the medical arena.
+Whenever patient identification is a necessary component of research or data collection, it has become important to obtain informed consent.

 This has ethical and legal considerations.
-Although the formal position has evolved with the Data Protection and Human Rights Acts of 1998 certain circumstances have suggested the need for further legislation.
-For example, very large research exercises make consent impractical to obtain, the condition of some patients makes consent impossible, and the bias introduced by selective refusal/omissions might make data un-interpretable.
+Although the formal position has evolved with the Data Protection and Human Rights Acts of 1998, certain circumstances have suggested the need for further legislation.
+Very large research exercises, for example, make consent impractical to obtain, the condition of some patients makes consent impossible, and the bias introduced by selective refusal/omissions might make data un-interpretable.

-European Law -Directive 95/46/EC
+C:2: European law - Directive 95/46/EC

-This law relates to the protection of individuals with regard to the processing of personal data and on the free movement of such data.
+This law relates to the protection of individuals with regard to the processing of personal data and the free movement of such data.

-1) Member States shall prohibit the processing of personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, and the processing of data concerning health or sex life.
+Member States shall prohibit the processing of personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, and the processing of data concerning health or sex life.

-Paragraph 1 shall not apply where processing of the data is required for the purposes of preventive medicine, medical diagnosis, the provision of care or treatment or the management of health-care services, and where those data are processed by a health professional subject under national law or rules established by national competent bodies to the obligation of professional secrecy or by another person also subject to an equivalent obligation of secrecy.
+Paragraph 1 shall not apply where processing of the data is required for the purposes of preventive medicine, medical diagnosis, the provision of care or treatment or the management of health care services, and where those data are processed by a health professional subject under national law or rules established by national competent bodies to the obligation of professional secrecy or by another person also subject to an equivalent obligation of secrecy.

-The EU law therefore excludes collection of medical information from the data protection laws.
+European Union law therefore excludes the collection of medical information from the data protection laws.

-The Health and Social Care Act 2001 (England & Wales)
+C:3: The Health and Social Care Act 2001 (England & Wales)

-In England & Wales, Section 60 of the Health and Social Care Act 2001 provides discretionary powers to the secretary of state ensuring that the patient identifiable information needed to support essential NHS activity can be used without the individual consent of patients.
-The powers can only be used to support medical purposes that are in the interests of patients or the wider public, where consent is not a practicable alternative and where anonymised information will not suffice.
+In England & Wales, Section 60 of the Health and Social Care Act 2001 provides discretionary powers to the Secretary of State ensuring that patient-identifiable information needed to support essential NHS activity can be used without the individual consent of patients.
+These powers can be used only to support medical purposes that are in the interests of patients or the wider public, when consent is not a practicable alternative and when anonymised information will not suffice.
 The decisions are to be reviewed annually.
 An effort towards obtaining consent or the development of patient anonymity is expected of any group seeking to use Section 60.

-The Patient Information Advisory Group (PIAG). has been established as the advisory mechanism to the secretary of state.
+The Patient Information Advisory Group (PIAG) has been established as the advisory mechanism to the Secretary of State.
 Because of the numerous activities that might require consideration, it has been anticipated that broad classes of exceptions will be formulated, with only a limited number of applications requiring detailed PIAG consultation.
-The Registry hopes that one such class might encompass generic, registry-type, data collection.
-The UK Renal Registry has submitted its application to PIAG for consideration of exemption from the need to seek individual patient consent.
+The Registry hopes that one such class might encompass generic, Registry-type, data collection.
+The UK Renal Registry has submitted its application to PIAG for the consideration of exemption from the need to seek individual patient consent.